talmuth/HAHeaterMeter/README.md

 HeaterMeter smoker controller integration for HA.

 Changes from idomp version:
+- Temperature Units set by global Unit System setting (metric = °C, Imperial = °F)
-- Changed and normalized C' back to °F', (Must find a way to make this a configuration option).
+- ~~Changed and normalized C' back to °F', (Must find a way to make this a configuration option).~~
 - Removed username and password configuration options, use api_key instead.
 - Added an Alarm sensor that changes to 'on' when any probe's Alarm/Ring value is set to a non-null value.
 - Added an Automation example to send push notifications w/ action to mobile app.